ChristChurchMayfair/ccm_jekyll_site/_events/coronavirus2020.md

 status: live
 eventType: important-notice
 ---
-For those able to attend, Christ Church Mayfair will continue to meet as usual.

-We ask those displaying symptoms to not attend.
-For those who need to self isolate, services will be streamed online.

-Note that Little Lambs, our midweek group for preschool children, will not meet until further notice.
+*17:00, 16/03/20*: In light of government advice we're reviewing what will happen this Sunday, but with immediate effect all mid-week Bible study groups will meet remotely.
+All other mid-week groups will not meet until further notice.
+Further information will be posted as soon as we are able.

 Find more details and some comments on our response [here](/covid19/).